 - Ask them what products they are interested in

 Importantly, you should never try to control their voice or language.
 Unless you have a contract, these partners have full control over what is said or not said on their platform.
-If you suggest that they describe your product in a certain way, or ask them not to speak about a problem, sooner or later, there will be an influencer that will not oblige.
+You may suggest that they describe your product in a certain way, or ask them not to speak about a problem.
+However, sooner or later, there will be an influencer that will not oblige.

 Without trust and honesty, influencer marketing falls flat on its face.
 Whether the trust is lost between you and the influencer, or between them and their audience, your brand will be hurt.